 Start off by using a wedding budget planning worksheet to figure out the basics.
 If you already know some of the costs, such as the hall rental, put in the actual numbers, and adjust the other numbers to make up for it.
 You can ask other brides who have gotten married in your area what they spent on vendors to figure out if these numbers are realistic, or need to be adjusted.

 Prioritize what's important to you, choosing 2 to 3 "most important" items.
 Filling out the couples wedding questionnaire may help in this process.
 You may decide that you want to have an amazing photographer, but you're happy to hunt for a bargain on the dress.
 If you're having a small wedding, your catering bill won't be as big a percentage of the budget.
 You can adjust your budget numbers to reflect your priorities.

 Start by looking through the budget and crossing off anything that you don't need.
 For example, if you're having both the ceremony and reception at one location, you might not need to include transportation.
-Then read Ways to Save Money on Your Wedding.
+It is definitely possible to have a beautiful wedding on a budget.
 Use your contacts.
 Don't be afraid to ask recently married friends who they used and what they paid.
 Ask friends in the wedding industry to help you out, and give you a discount if possible.
 If the numbers still aren't working out, ask yourself what's really important to you.
 Perhaps it's better to have a small wedding now, and then renew your wedding vows in five or ten years when you can save for the big party.

 Once you've set a budget, stick to it.
 It's easier said than done, but an important thing to do.